Fitting quantum noise models to tomography data: Introduction

 Another approach affirms that a non-Markovian map is one that allows information~\cite{Laine_2010}, e.g. the Fisher information~\cite{Fisherflow}, to flow from the environment to the system.
 Non-Markovianity can also be quantified by considering the change in the distinguishability of pairs of input states~\cite{Breuer_2009}.
-The observation of non-monotonic behaviour of channel capacity~\cite{Bogna13}, the geometrical variation of the volume of the set of physical states~\cite{LorPlaPat13}, ensembles of Lindblad's trajectories~\cite{Kade20} and deep-neural-network and machine learning~\cite{NiuTLS19,Luchnikov_2020,luchnikov2021probing} are among the many alternative strategies to quantify dynamics with memory effects.
+The observation of non-monotonic behaviour of channel capacity~\cite{Bogna13}, the geometrical variation of the volume of the set of physical states~\cite{LorPlaPat13}, correlations in Choi-matrices associated to process tensors of quantum channels \cite{PhysRevLett.120.040405}, ensembles of Lindblad's trajectories~\cite{Kade20} and deep-neural-network and machine learning~\cite{NiuTLS19,Luchnikov_2020,luchnikov2021probing} are among the many alternative strategies to quantify dynamics with memory effects.

 A limitation of many of these measures is that they provide one-sided witnesses of non-Markovianity, but cannot show that the dynamics \emph{is} Markovian, or find the master equation consistent with or closest to the observed dynamics.